 To learn more about Raven Tools and pricing, visit their website.

-One of the most difficult aspects of a true competitor analysis is collecting all that data only to wind up unsure about how to use it.
-SEMrush gives you the power to establish actionable insights that you can actively use in the development and execution of your brand’s content marketing and digital strategies.
+One of the most difficult aspects of a true competitor analysis is collecting all that data only to wind up unsure how to use it.
+SEMrush gives you the power to establish actionable insights that you can actively use to develop and execute your brand’s content marketing and digital strategies.

 To learn more about SEMrush and pricing, visit their website.

 Serpstat prides itself on being a “growth hacking” tool for content marketing, SEO analysis, and PPC analysis for competitive research.
 The platform offers detailed keyword research, SERP historical data for keywords, backlink analysis, rank tracking; it also offers a full site audit of competitors as well as your site, giving you a side-by-side comparison of how you measure up.

 To learn more about Serpstat and pricing, visit their website.

 Peek behind the door to reveal the search marketing formulas your competitors are using and see success from.
 You can get a complete look at their Google rankings, the keywords they are bidding on in AdWords currently, and see any ads they have bought in the past 5+ years.